 Many patients with rosacea may have food allergies.
 A Rosacea allergic reaction may include congestion, flushing of the ears and cheeks, or a reddened nose.
 In a food allergy, one often experiences nasal membrane inflammation resulting in excess mucous.
 This response helps to differentiate between a food allergy and a food that causes vascular dilation or facial redness.
 We need to identify reactive foods when this flushing or vascular dilation occurs.

-Rosacea redness or vascular dilation is partially caused by high calorie carbohydrates (pastas, breads) and sugar spiking from all sweet foods.
+Rosacea redness or vascular dilation partially results from a high caloric carbohydrate burn from foods such as breads or pastas and sugar spikes from fructose, deserts, candies and sugary beverages.
 Think of things that give you a high burn rate, high energy, or foods that would most likely add fat to your body, and you would be identifying the worst culprits.
 The goal is to reduce food consumption which reduces the heat/calories burned which results in the body being noticeably colder during the winter and likewise providing less heat during the summer.
 As there is less heat by calories burned, there is less redness of the face or dilation.
 Therefore, three small meals with breakfast being the most important and grazing in between meals is better for limiting this kind of vascular dilation flushing; however, it is important to keep the daily calorie intake within one’s calorie budget to maintain your ideal weight.